-Global Africa Region Americas Region Asia Region European Region MedWet The SAEDC to consider Work with the SAEDC, as providing training for national appropriate. appropriate. appropriate. appropriate. appropriate.
+Global Africa Region Americas Region Asia Region European Region MedWet The SAEDC to consider Work with the SAEDC, as Continue close collaboration providing training for national appropriate. appropriate. appropriate. appropriate. with the SAEDC, as authorities on the setting up of appropriate. environment funds.

-authorities on the setting up of environment funds.
 Seek to publish a Ramsar Handbook on financing the wise use of wetlands.
-Investigate potential interest for debt-for-wetland swaps as a means to finance restoration of degraded wetlands, in particular Ramsar sites.
+Further investigate potential interest for debt-for-wetland swaps as a means to finance restoration of degraded wetlands, in particular Ramsar sites.